eclipse-hono/hono/site/documentation/content/admin-guide/secure_communication.md

 | `qdrouter-cert.pem`   | The example certificate asserting the server's identity. |
 | `trusted-certs.pem`   | Trusted CA certificates to use for verifying signatures. |

-### Device Registry
+### File Based Device Registry

-The Device Registry supports the use of TLS for connections to protocol adapters and the Auth Server.
+The file based Device Registry supports the use of TLS for connections to protocol adapters and the Auth Server.
-Please refer to the [Device Registry admin guide]({{< relref "file-based-device-registry-config.md" >}}) for details regarding the required configuration steps.
+Please refer to the [file based Device Registry admin guide]({{< relref "file-based-device-registry-config.md" >}}) for details regarding the required configuration steps.

-The `demo-certs/certs` folder contains the following demo keys and certificates to be used with the Device Registry for that purpose.
+The `demo-certs/certs` folder contains the following demo keys and certificates to be used with the file based Device Registry for that purpose.

 | File                          | Description                                                      |
 | :---------------------------- | :--------------------------------------------------------------- |